yycho0108/RoboND-Rover-Project/writeup.md

 In perspective, the following diagram spatially represents the previously defined color thresholds (the diagram can be reproduced through [col\_viz.py](./code/col_viz.py)):
 ![col\_viz](./figures/col_viz.png)

-This verify that there is no real overlap between the objects as far as color-features are concerned, thereby validating the approach.
+This verifies that there is no real overlap between the objects as far as color-features are concerned, thereby validating the approach.

 ## Image Processing Pipeline